abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 !!! note
     There is no need to specify a PersistentVolume template for pyos, as `nfs-subdir-external-provisioner` handles it automatically.

-Then, configure pyos to delete the PersistentVolumeClaim when a user's pod is deleted, while retaining the PersistentVolume consistent with the `Retain` reclaim policy defined for the storage class.
+Then, configure pyos to delete the PersistentVolumeClaim upon pod deletion while retaining the PersistentVolume, consistent with the `Retain` reclaim policy defined for the storage class.

 ```
 desktop.removepersistentvolume: False